MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

     });
 ```

-**Shadow pass** render state is using the same shader code, but compiled with a different macro definitions set `textured_definitions`
+**Shadow pass** render state is using the same shader code but compiled with a different set of macro definitions
-and thus the result program having different set of arguments available.
-Also note that the program include only
+`textured_definitions`.
+As a result, the program has a different set of available arguments.
+Note that the program
-Vertex shader since it will be used for rendering to depth buffer only without color attachment.
+includes only the Vertex shader since it will be used for rendering to the depth buffer only, without a color attachment.

 ```cpp
     // Create shadow-pass rendering state with program